Built Upon the Rock

 On top of the ark of the covenant lies the mercy seat, which covers the sins of God’s people.

-I find it significant that the Greek word translated “atoning sacrifice” [“propitiation” in the KJV] in the New Testament is the very same Greek word used in the Septuagint (the Greek Old Testament) to refer to the mercy seat on top of the ark of the covenant.
+I find it significant that the Greek word translated “atoning sacrifice” [“propitiation” in the KJV], used in the New Testament to point to the atoning sacrifice of Christ, is the very same Greek word used in the Septuagint (the Greek Old Testament) to refer to the mercy seat on top of the ark of the covenant.

 God presented Christ as a sacrifice of atonement, through the shedding of his blood — to be received by faith.
 He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished....